korobetski/tto-core/docs/RELEASING.md

 nothing and was deleted rather than bumped; `tto-server/build.gradle.kts` says why where it used to be.
 To read what is deployed, read the tag.

-> **Trap, the other way round.** Two commits on `tto-server` are named `version 0.2.0` and neither
+> **Trap, the other way round: a commit named after a number it does not set.** Three commits on
+> `tto-server` are named `version 0.2.0` and **none** changes the server's version — one moves the
-> changes the server's version: one moves the `core` pin to `0.2.0`, the other hardens the deploy
+> `core` pin to `0.2.0`, one hardens the deploy script, one deletes the constant described above.
-> script.
-They are named after the **engine**.
-This is the same confusion the table above exists to
+> They are named after the **engine**.
+>
+> `tto-client` did the same thing on the same day, and there it had a consequence: `3c48824` is
+> named `version 1.0.4` and touches neither `gradle.properties` nor `libs.versions.toml`, so the tag
+> `v1.0.4` shipped while the property still read `1.0.3`.
+The published APK was correct — the
+> workflow passes `-PclientVersion` from the tag, overriding the property — but every local build
+> disagreed with it, which is exactly what that property's own comment warns against.
+>
-> prevent, committed into the history — check what a commit touched, not what it is called.
+> The habit is the problem, not either commit. **Check what a commit touched, not what it is
+> called**, and bump the property in the commit you name after it.

 ---